arcus/arcus_skill_series_sql/demystifying_sql/demystifying_sql.md

 *****

 --{{2}}--
-So this is a no pressure situation.
+So this is a no-pressure situation.
 With that frame in mind, let's take a look at what SQL queries actually look like!

 ### What does a SQL query look like?